Mesiackeeper/Mesiackeeper/README.md

 <br> </br>

  ─── ･ ｡ﾟ☆: *.☽ .* :☆ﾟ. ───
 <p>Hello everyone, the name is Messi unless you know me from Identity V, then I now go by COMPOSERHATER over there.
 (No I don’t hate him as most always think..
 I’m matching Orphrick with my husband) I’m typically sleeping or off tab whenever I’m on ponytown, yet there’s a decent amount of time where I’m active as well!
 Do whisper if you don’t see me moving or chatting, I’ll respond once I am able to <3.
 (If I dont, assume I passed out.)
+Main language is English, yet currently learning Russian and French.

 I loveee meeting new people, so come ahead and sit with me, or us if I’m with others.
 I would love to meet and become friends with you all!
 Also, roleplay is okay!
 Just tell me beforehand.</p>
  ─── ･ ｡ﾟ☆: *.☽ .* :☆ﾟ. ───